Updated 4/14/2025

 A Celebration with Everyone

-A big wedding means you can invite all the people who have played a role in your life—from childhood friends to extended family.
-If being surrounded by a large, supportive group is something you value, this might be a major reason to choose a wedding over an elopement.
+A big wedding gives you the chance to invite all the people who have played a role in your life, including childhood friends, extended family, and everyone in between.
+If being surrounded by a large, supportive group feels important to you, this might be one of the biggest reasons to choose a wedding in the elopement vs wedding decision.

 Gifts, Contributions, and Support